Frequently Asked Questions

 Does The Safe Building Code Incentive Act mandate model building codes?

 No, the legislation does not include a mandate.
 It simply provides a strong financial incentive for states to adopt strong codes that have been proven to save lives, protect property and reduce taxpayer exposure to natural disasters.
-Introduced by Congressmen Diaz-Balart (R-FL), Sires (D-NJ) and Hanna (R-NY), H.R.
-2069 provides an additional four percent of post-disaster grants to states that voluntarily adopt model building codes and institute the inspection and enforcement mechanisms to give their codes teeth.
+Introduced by Congressmen Diaz-Balart (R-FL), H.R.
+1748 provides an additional four percent of post-disaster grants to states that voluntarily adopt model building codes and institute the inspection and enforcement mechanisms to give their codes teeth.

 How many states would currently qualify for the additional funding?